NORD Summit 2026 Banner Ad

 Causes

-In most instances, the exact cause of Adie syndrome is unknown (idiopathic).
-It is believed that most cases result from inflammation or damage to the ciliary ganglion, a cluster of nerve cells found in the eye socket (orbit) just behind the eyes, or damage to the post-ganglionic nerves.
+The exact cause of Adie syndrome is usually unknown (idiopathic).
+It is thought that most cases result from inflammation or damage to the ciliary ganglion, a cluster of nerve cells found in the eye socket (orbit) just behind the eyes, or damage to the post-ganglionic nerves.
 The ciliary ganglion is part of the parasympathetic nervous system, which is itself part of the autonomic nervous system.
 The parasympathetic nervous system relaxes the body and inhibits or slows down high energy functions.

-The ciliary ganglion supplies nerves (innervates) to the eye.
+The ciliary ganglion supplies nerves (innervates) to the eyes.
 These nerves carry signals that help to control the pupil’s response to stimuli such as growing smaller or larger in response to light, dark or other stimuli.
 These nerves communicate with the iris sphincter muscle, the muscle that controls how much light enters the pupil (causing the pupil to either contract or grow larger).
-However, most of the cells of the ciliary ganglion (97%) serve accommodation and supply the ciliary muscle which adjusts the crystalline lens of the eye to near vision.
+However, most of the cells of the ciliary ganglion (97%) help the eyes change focus from far to near objects (accommodation) and supply the ciliary muscle which adjusts the crystalline lens of the eye to near vision.

-The loss of deep tendon reflexes is believed to be caused by damage to the dorsal root ganglions, a cluster of nerve cells in the root of spinal nerves.
+The loss of deep tendon reflexes is thought to be caused by damage to the dorsal root ganglions, a cluster of nerve cells in the root of spinal nerves.

 • < Previous section